cyevgeniy/evg.moe/content/js/nwvc-input/index.md

 </template>
 ```

-Now I'll explain what we did in the code above.
+Now I'll explain what we have donein the code above.

 Our component have only one single input element for now:

 ```